Nothing stirs up the emotions like the thought of something happening to your child(ren).

-My wife and I recently had our second child, and I know the first few weeks were filled with a range of emotions – what if something happens to me, or my wife, or, heaven forbid, my daughter?
+My wife and I recently had our second child, and I know the first few weeks were filled with a range of emotions – what if something happens to me, or my wife, or, heaven forbid, my daughters?

-So back to our question: Should you buy life insurance for your children?
+So… back to our question: Should you buy life insurance for your children?

 And, this is true for the most part (unless you are the parent of a child model, actor or actress, etc., but that is a different situation altogether).

 In fact, we recently listed life insurance for children as one of the policies you don’t need, and you don’t need it if you are buying it as income replacement or as an investment.

-So now I have a confession to make: I have a life insurance policy on both of my daughters.
+So… now I have a confession to make: I have a life insurance policy on both of my daughters.

 Why We Bought Life Insurance Policies for Our Children

 Why would I do that when the experts tell you it isn’t necessary?
-There are a few reasons:

 - Medical care is expensive